antrea-io/antrea/docs/antrea-network-policy.md

 which drops all egress traffic initiated by any Pod in Namespaces that have `app` set to `no-network-access-required`.
 Note that an empty `To` in the egress rule means that this rule matches all egress destinations.
+Egress `To` section also supports FQDN based filtering.
+This can be applied to exact FQDNs or wildcard expressions.
+More details can be found in the [FQDN](#fqdn-based-filtering) section.
 **Note**: The order in which the egress rules are specified matters, i.e., rules will be enforced in the order in which they are written.